lawrenceN/my_city/README.md

    Now `heart.fill` clearly means “favorites filter active”.

-After each change I re-ran the SwiftUI Preview and manually tested: changing categories, searching, toggling favorites on and off, and checking that the ratings and stars look correct.
-The app now compiles cleanly and the filters behave as expected.

----

 ## 4. Reflection

-Working through this debugging task reinforced a few key lessons:
+Working on this debugging task reinforced the following concpets:

 * **Start with compiler errors, then move to behavior.** Fixing the type error on `filteredAttractions` first unblocked the project and made it easier to reason about runtime behavior.

-* **Logic bugs often hide in “small” operators.** Swapping `!=` for `==` and removing a stray `!` were single-character changes, but they completely flipped the meaning of both filters.
+* **Logic bugs often hide in “small” operators.** Swapping `!=` for `==` and removing the `!` were single-character changes, but they completely flipped the meaning of the filters.
 Reading code in plain English (“keep only items where category equals the selected category”) helped me spot these mistakes.

-* **Testing with real usage scenarios is essential.** Simply looking at the code would not have revealed that favorites could never be removed.
+* **Importance of Testing with real usage scenarios.** Simply looking at the code would not have revealed that favorites could never be removed.
 Clicking through the UI like an actual user quickly exposed the problem.

 * **Multiple feedback channels make debugging faster.** Combining preview, logging, and occasional debugger inspection gave me both a high-level feel for the UI and low-level visibility into data flow.

-* **Clean, explicit code reduces future bugs.** Adding an explicit type to `filteredAttractions` and encapsulating rating clamping in helper properties make the intent clearer for anyone (including my future self) reading or modifying this code.
+* **Clean, explicit code reduces future bugs.** Adding an explicit type to `filteredAttractions` and encapsulating rating clamping in helper properties make the intent clearer for anyone including for my future use  - reading or modifying this code.

-Overall, the exercise showed me how small logic errors propagate into confusing UX, and how a systematic debugging approach—observe, hypothesize, instrument, fix, retest—leads to clean, reliable SwiftUI code.
+In general, the exercise showed me how small logic errors propagate into confusing UX, and how a systematic debugging approach - observe, hypothesize, instrument, fix, retest-leads to clean, reliable SwiftUI code.